Airlines scramble to rejig schedules amid U.S. 5G rollout concerns | Business

 Despite an announcement by AT&T and Verizon that they would pause the 5G rollout near airports, several airlines still canceled flights or switched aircraft models.
 Late Tuesday, the FAA began updating its guidance on which airports and aircraft models would be affected, in a move expected to dramatically lessen the impact of the nearly 1,500 notices of 5G restrictions issued by the regulator.

-Japan's two major airlines, All Nippon Airways and Japan Airlines, said they would curtail Boeing 777 flights.
-ANA said it was cancelling or changing the aircraft used on some U.S. flights.
+Japan's two major airlines, All Nippon Airways, and Japan Airlines said they would curtail Boeing 777 flights.
+ANA said it was canceling or changing the aircraft used on some U.S. flights.
 Korean Air Lines said it had switched away from 777s and 747-8s on six U.S. passenger and cargo flights, Taiwan's China Airlines said it would reschedule some flights and Hong Kong's Cathay Pacific Airways said it would deploy different aircraft types if needed.

 The airlines said they were acting in response to a notice from Boeing that 5G signals may interfere with the radio altimeter on the 777, leading to restrictions.
 A spokesman for Boeing had no immediate comment.